sh1boot/sh1boot.github.io/_posts/2025-08-04-experimental-riscv-instruction-compression.md

   know!
 * Did I choose the right basic arithmetic instructions?

+## Observations

+Reserving a portion of the coding space for compressed instructions it's different from Thumb.
+One doesn't have to squeeze everything in.
+If something is difficult it can be ignored and left to the 32-but encoding, leaving coding space to allow anything else to capture more cases.

+On the other hand it's tempting to hang on to some of the CISC-like tuples on the basis that they are strong candidates for fusion, and sometimes that _is_ a squeeze.
+It's bad form to pre-suppose the implementation in the ISA, but it's still tempting to make such an optimisation available.

 ## Next steps
+I really need more data about why each instruction fails to fall into a pair.
+Is it because I chose the wrong shortlist of opcodes, or because the operand constraints don't fit, or because the immediate is too big?
+A lot of this hangs on choices the compiler made, which in turn reflect the interaction set it was aiming for, but I don't think I'm capable of iterating over the compiler's notion of available instructions, so I'll just use proxy configurations instead.

 As a general guide I plan to use:
 ```
 qemu-riscv64-static -d nochain,in_asm,execxx ./coremark
 ```
 (or something like that) to collect translation blocks of instructions and count the number of times each block is executed.
 These blocks, compiled in different ways, can be used for a casual measure of the